The Detective Sánchez series of crime novels is notable for recurring elements, many of them humorous, that crop up in each book. Among them are –

 Arturo Salazar.
 This is Ernesto’s nemesis.
 Salazar is a former police officer.
 Corrupt, violent, and a little pathetic, he shadows Sánchez throughout his adventures.

 The weapons.
-Ernesto has a carry permit for a sidearm, but it is never enough.
-He usually gets his hands on an assault rifle.
-Unfortunately, he doesn’t really know how to use it.
+Ernesto has a carry permit for a sidearm, but it is rarely enough.
+He often gets his hands on a shotgun, an assault rifle, or a stun grenade.

 The homeless kid.
 In Mexico, the children of poor families are vulnerable to abuse, and Ernesto has a soft spot for teenagers who are on their own.
 In each book there is, to one degree or another, an adolescent in need.
 But Ernesto, who often can barely help himself, is at times not the best mentor.
 He has a hard, impatient side to his character that can make him dangerous to these kids, too.